South-Central British Columbia, approximately 81

 6. Not much to see.

-8. The view of Canim River from the bridge.
+8. A view of Canim River from the bridge.

-9. Whale Lake trailhead to a fishing lake arrives right after the bridge.
+9. Whale Lake trailhead to a fishing lake arrives on the

 11. Deception Falls trailhead parking area is located at the 4.9 km mark.